This post may contain affiliate links. Please read our disclosure policy.

 Silicone is a man-made inorganic polymer.
 However, instead of a carbon backbone like plastic, it has a backbone of oxygen and silicon (silicone being the polymer and silicon being a chemical element used to make silicone).
 It is also composed of carbon and hydrogen.

 Silicon is the 14th element on the periodic table that makes up silica.
-Which is a natural compound (also called silicon dioxide) that composes over a quarter of the planet's crust and can be found in most rocks, clays and sands.
+Which is a natural compound (also called silicon dioxide) that composes over a quarter of the planet's crust and can be found in most rocks, clays, and sands.

 During the chemical reaction, silica and carbon are heated together at elevated temperatures to produce silicone.
 Being formed from the organic compounds of carbon and hydrogen, the material is often referred to as hydrocarbon.

-Food grade silicone is a non-toxic polymer that does not contain petroleum-based chemicals, BPA, BPS or fillers.
+Food-grade silicone is a non-toxic polymer that does not contain petroleum-based chemicals, BPA, BPS, or fillers.
 However, not all silicones are created equal.
 Be aware that some manufacturers might still use fillers in their products to reduce costs.
 Fillers, also called plastic fillers are used to fill the space under a silicon layer.

 Luckily, there is a simple way to recognize if a silicone product (mold, food container... etc) contains fillers or not.
-Choose a flat surface of the product, twist it, and if white shows trough that means fillers were added to the product.
+Choose a flat surface of the product, twist it, and if white shows through that means fillers were added to the product.
 Pure silicone does not change color once twisted.

 ---